DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 **8. Upgrade to Premium**

 If you like Meddicc Score and want to use it for more than 5 deals, you can upgrade easily from the own app.
+Click on "Upgrade Now" and you will go to a checkout powered by Stripe.

 ![Ugrade](../../assets/images/guide5.png)